-Hello folks, I'm a comedienne, speaker, writer, Founder of I've Dated and now the creator of How to Teach The Greatest Indoor Cycling class.
+Hello folks, I'm a comedienne, Founder of I've Dated and the creator of How to Teach The Greatest Indoor Cycling class.

 I've been teaching indoor cycling for more than ten years.
 It's my passion and I love teaching it even more.